Military of Afsharid Iran: Jazāyerchi

-Unlike European muskets however, the jazāyer was loaded using a horn rather than a paper cartridge meaning although the jazāyer had the advantages of range, force of impact and accuracy, it took longer to reload than the standard European muskets of the era.
-One of the earliest recordings of Persian soldiers using jazāyers in combat dates back to the mid-seventeenth century.
-In addition to the jazāyer, jazāyerchi also used shamshirs.
+Unlike European muskets however, the jezail was loaded using a horn rather than a paper cartridge meaning although the jezail had the advantages of range, force of impact and accuracy, it took longer to reload than the standard European muskets of the era.
+One of the earliest recordings of Persian soldiers using jezails in combat dates back to the mid-seventeenth century.
+In addition to the jezail, jazāyerchi also used shamshirs.
 This body of infantry underwent an incredibly intense regiment of drills and continuous training.
 An eyewitness account of one of the training sessions gives the following description:

 Jazāyerchi units engaged in training several hours every day.
 A clear emphasis was given to constant drilling of the soldiers.
 Nader shaped the jazāyerchi corps himself and often took personal command of them in battle.
 According to another contemporary, the jazāyerchi were well uniformed and provided with the best equipment.

 The total number of jazāyerchi seems to have varied with time as we have varying reports of strength numbers but generally speaking the corps was approximately a dozen thousand strong.
 Jonas Hanway reported that in 1744 there was a contingent of 12,000 jazāyerchi in addition to the 40,000 regular Tofangchi (musketeers).
 Nader also had a contingent of 12,000 jazāyerchi on his Central Asian campaign.

 Although the Jazāyerchi were an infantry corps they usually campaigned on mounts and occasionally fought as mounted troops also, (as some units did at Karnal).
 They were used to achieve the hardest and most crucial tactical tasks due to their high quality as elite fighting troops, proving their worth in many battles including Mihmandust, Murche-Khort, Kirkuk, Yeghevārd, Karnal and Kars.

-On the deadly impact of the jazāyer during the Battle of Karnal, a contemporary noted, "An arrow cannot answer a Jazāyer".
+On the deadly impact of the jezail during the Battle of Karnal, a contemporary noted, "An arrow cannot answer a Jezail".